nullbitcoder/null-blog/index.md

-Hello, welcome to the blog, I'm Dave a Computer Science student, and below are posts on some of the projects I'm currently working on.
+Hello, welcome to the blog, I'm Dave a Computer Science student, and below are posts on *projects* I'd like to share with you.

 ## *Thanks for stopping by*